 You must submit an application between the published opening and closing dates.
 We cannot accept late applications.

-If you are successful, we expect you will be able to commence your grant activity by 1 September 2021.
+If you are successful, we expect you will be able to commence your grant activity from 1 September 2022.

 Table 1: Expected timing for this grant opportunity